Antimicrobial resistance: Natural occurrence

 AMR is a naturally occurring process.
 Antimicrobial resistance can evolve naturally due to continued exposure to antimicrobials.
 Natural selection means that organisms that are able to adapt to their environment, survive, and continue to produce offspring.
 As a result, the types of microorganisms that are able to survive over time with continued attack by certain antimicrobial agents will naturally become more prevalent in the environment, and those without this resistance will become obsolete.

 Some contemporary antimicrobial resistances have also evolved naturally before the use of antimicrobials of human clinical uses.
 For instance, methicillin-resistance evolved as a pathogen of hedgehogs, possibly as a co-evolutionary adaptation of the pathogen to hedgehogs that are infected by a dermatophyte that naturally produces antibiotics.
 Also, many soil fungi and bacteria are natural competitors and the original antibiotic penicillin discovered by Alexander Fleming rapidly lost clinical effectiveness in treating humans and, furthermore, none of the other natural penicillins (F, K, N, X, O, U1 or U6) are currently in clinical use.

 Antimicrobial resistance can be acquired from other microbes through swapping genes in a process termed horizontal gene transfer.
-This means that once a gene for resistance to an antibiotic appears in a microbial community, it can then spread to other microbes in the community, potentially moving from a non-disease causing microbe to a disease-causing microbe.
+This means that once a gene for resistance to an antibiotic appears in a microbial community, it can then spread to other microbes, potentially moving from a non-disease causing microbe to a disease-causing microbe.
 This process is heavily driven by the natural selection processes that happen during antibiotic use or misuse.

 Over time, most of the strains of bacteria and infections present will be the type resistant to the antimicrobial agent being used to treat them, making this agent now ineffective to defeat most microbes.
 With the increased use of antimicrobial agents, there is a speeding up of this natural process.